 Many extractors use isolated cannabinoids and terpenes to try and reconstruct a natural cannabinoid/terpenoid profile.
 As talented as these extractors are, there’s no substitute for the expert design of mother nature.

-Hemp flower is traditionally purchased in the form of hemp buds or pre-rolls, but E1011 Labs is changing the game with the innovative CBD delivery device Elon.
-Elon pairs with a disposable eco-friendly hemp flower cartridge called a Stem and utilizes concentric heating technology to gently vaporize the hemp delivering a smooth and satisfying hit that’s healthier than smoking.
+Hemp flower is traditionally purchased in the form of hemp buds or pre-rolls, but E1011 Labs is changing the game with the innovative CBD delivery device elon®.
+Elon® pairs with a disposable eco-friendly hemp flower cartridge called a stelo™ and utilizes concentric heating technology to gently vaporize the hemp delivering a smooth and satisfying hit that’s healthier than smoking.

-Order an Elon Starter Kit today and try both our proprietary hemp blends, Stem Uplift and Stem Relax.
+Order a Starter Bundle today and try our proprietary hemp blends, stelo™ Uplift, stelo™ Relax, or stelo™ Relief.